moliver28/resume/_research/capstone-covid.md

 To understand how learning was impacted during COVID-19, the first step was to define what students perceived that they learned during the capstone.
 To do so, I collaborated with he College of Engineering's Engineering Teaching and Learning department to design a survey that would be administered to students during the capstone.
 The goal of the survey was to collect large-scale quantitative data to obtain factors that impacted student's perceptions of learning.

 ### Method
 The survey was conducted online, mid-way through the Spring 2018 and Spring 2020 quarters.
 It enabled students to self-report which aspects of the program aided or inhibited student learning.
 A total of 96 students were surveyed in 2018, with a response rate of 26%, while 115 students were surveyed in 2020, with a response rate of 69%.
 Participation was voluntary, and no identifying information was collected.
-The study did not oversample women or minorities, and all results are cross-sectional.
-The data was analyzed using an Exploratory Factor Analysis (EFA) in R.
+All results are cross-sectional.
+Factors measuring students' perceptions of learning emerged from an Exploratory Factor Analysis in R. These factors were compared for survey responses pre and post COVID-19 using independent sample t-tests.

 ### Outcome
 Thirteen survey items were analyzed using exploratory factor analysis.
 The analysis revealed four factors: "Real-world Experience", "Assessment", "Instructional Support", and "Task Value" that impacted students' perceptions of learning.
 These factors accounted for 76% of the total variance and showed adequate reliability (Cronbach's alpha > 0.7).

-The "Real-world Experience" factor included three items related to the Project, Teamwork, and Experiential aspects of ENGINE.
-The "Assessment" factor consisted of items associated with student Presentations, Evaluations, and Feedback.
+The "Real-world Experience" factor included items associated with experiential learning.
+The "Assessment" factor consisted of items associated with student assignments such as presentations and evaluation.
 The "Instructional Support" factor contained three items related to faculty, instructor, and TA guidance.
-The "Task Value" factor consisted of two items measuring students' Expectation and Appreciation for the capstone.
+The "Task Value" factor consisted of two items measuring students' expectations and appreciation for the capstone.

+Surprising, independent sample t-tests did not find any significant differences differences between traditional and remote learning.
+This gave rise to the hypothesis that lack of significant difference maybe because students adapted rapidly to the remote learning disruption.
+To explore this hypothesis, we analyzed qualitative data from student assignments and open-ended questions in the survey.

 <hr>
 ## 2. Evaluative Interviews
 ### Purpose